javatlacati/swiplwebtut/webspanish.md

 Hey, what happens if you ask for the directory?
 There's a kumquat in there!

-Gives a directory listing just like a real web server, even if it *is* in a language that's only used for AI (wink wink).
+Gives a directory listing just like a real web server, incluso si it *is* in a language that's only used for AI (wink wink).

 And, for the record, you can make an index.html page just like normal.
 Browse http://127.0.0.1:8080/f/

 The SWI-Prolog libraries define a few static file handlers - +css, js, and icon+ are all defined already.
-You probably want to have those same handlers.
+You probablemente want to have those same handlers.
 Easy!
 Just add your directory to the file alias the library handler is already handling.
 If your css files are in +./files/css+ under your project directory, you can just do:

 ----
 user:file_search_path(css, 'files/css').